 Baseline Requirements for Good Blood Python Husbandry

 If you meet the following husbandry requirements, you are likely to have a happy (and therefore calm) blood python.
 However, this is not a care sheet and should not be used as such.

 Cool temps.
 The quickest way to a defensive blood python is to make them hot.
 Blood pythons enjoy relatively cool temperatures, ideally ambient (air) temp 78-82°F (25.5-28°C).
 Anything over 85°F (30°C) is too hot and flips a switch, irritating even the calmest snakes.

 Correct humidity.
 Blood python breeders are finding that these snakes seem to be healthiest at 60% average ambient humidity.
 This can usually be accomplished with a large water bowl and a thick layer of damp moss, depending on where you live and the enclosure you are using.

 Opaque walls.
 Tubs are the preferred enclosure used by most blood python enthusiasts because their opaque walls create a sense of security for the snake.
 However, opaque-walled, front-opening terrariums such as Maximum Reptile, Animal Plastics, and Kages enclosures also work well.
 (Editor’s note: ReptiFiles does not recommend tub setups for housing reptiles.)

 Adequate ventilation.
 Ideally, ventilation holes should be drilled in the tub close to the substrate for ammonia (by-product of urine decomposition) to escape.
-Otherwise the snake may develop an RI.
+Otherwise the snake may develop a respiratory infection.